 Serious debt problems and financial trouble can result from living a credit-dependent lifestyle.
 With revolving credit, there are no fixed monthly payments and only a minimum payment is required.
 Without a fixed payment, it’s easy to lose track of what you owe or wait too long to pay off the debt.

-Before using your home equity line of credit to make a purchase, ask yourself whether you can make the same purchase with cash.
-If it’s something you can easily pay for in cash, do just that.
-If it’s a big-ticket item that requires credit, determine whether the purchase is a necessity and how quickly you can pay it off, taking into account the fluctuating interest rate.
+Before using your home equity line of credit to make a purchase, ask yourself if you can make the same purchase with cash.
+If it’s something you can easily pay for with the money in your chequing account, it’s best to do that.
+A HELOC is not meant to pay for everyday expenses.

 There are a few ways to avoid getting into trouble with revolving credit and living a credit-dependent lifestyle: